petrgazarov/git-repo-name/README.md

 You can use it to:

 - rename a repo on GitHub, then run `git repo-name pull` to update the local git directory name
-- rename a local git directory, then run `git repo-name push` to rename the GitHub repo
+- rename a local git directory, then run `git repo-name push` to rename the repo on GitHub

 ## Detailed Usage